sanskrit-coders/jekyll-site-archived/pages/content/websites.md

 ## Search engine optimization
 - Google (Includes indexing for custom search)
   - Observe traffic patterns and crawl status at [Search console](https://www.google.com/webmasters/tools)
-  - Submitting a sitemap submits multiple pages at once for indexing.
+  - Submitting a sitemap there submits multiple pages at once for indexing.